Mount Kilimanjaro is a relatively safe mountain to hike. But unfortunately, people do die every year on Kilimanjaro.

 - Drink lots of water.
 Dehydration is a stark reality on Kilimanjaro and can cause illness and death, so make sure that you stay hydrated during your climb.

 - Climb slowly.
 The best way to succumb to altitude sickness is to climb Kilimanjaro too quickly without giving your body proper time to acclimatise to the high altitude and reduced oxygen levels.
-As the tortoise demonstrated in the famous English fable, 'slow and steady' is the best way to win the race.
+As the tortoise demonstrated in the famous English fable, 'slow and steady' ( pole pole in Swahili) is the best way to win the race.

 - If you start feeling sick, tell someone right away.
 Your guides or porters will be able to advise you on the best solution.
 If they advise you to descend the mountain, listen to them.
 Reaching the summit isn't worth your health - or your life.